neillock/AI_ML_Workshops/lab-1-Building_Chat_Bots_With_Lex/README.md

 19. We are now going to ask a security follow up question and ask the user to enter their four digit pin number.

 Add another slot and add the name as &quot;PinNumber&quot;.
-Select the slot type AMAZON.FOUR_DIGIT_NUMBER and add the prompt as &quot;Please enter the last 4 digits of your {AccountType} Account card?&quot;.
+Select the slot type AMAZON.FOUR_DIGIT_NUMBER and add the prompt as &quot;what is your pin number for your {AccountType} account&quot;.
 Ensure you click on the plus icon to add your new slot.

 ![Prompt for AccountType](images/Picture08b.png)

 It is worth noting as you build other intents you can modify the order of the Slot collection (ie what questions get asked in which order) and also whether or not the slot is "Required" before passing the values to our external function.

-20. Scroll down and click &quot;Save Intent&quot;
+1. Scroll down and click &quot;Save Intent&quot;

 If at any point you made a mistake in the steps above, selecting the &quot;Latest&quot; version of the intent at the top, next to the intent name, will allow you to edit your choices.